 Although this is my personal story of overcoming OCD, there are still millions of kids and adults fighting their own battle with it today.
 My hope is that through my relationship with art, I can share my message, turning suffering into inspiration and beauty.
 My mission is to give back to the OCD community, and therefore I am donating a portion of my painting sales to the International OCD Foundation.

-For every original painting sale through my website, I will be donating 5% of funds to the International OCD Foundation.
+For every original painting sale, I will be donating 5% of funds to the International OCD Foundation.

 This money will go towards bringing awareness, education, and accessible and effective treatment for individuals suffering from OCD.
 Individuals may use art therapy as a form of treatment, along with ERP (exposure response prevention) therapy.
 Treatments can be expensive like it was for me, so I want to reach out a hand!

 This presence of this badge signifies that this business has officially registered with the Art Storefronts Organization and has an established track record of selling art.